Kalyan Das Temple: History

-Construction of the Kalyan Das Temple began in the mid-19th century; contemporary news reporting cites a foundation in the 1850s and a completion date around 1880.
-The temple was commissioned by a wealthy Hindu family of Rawalpindi, commonly identified in sources as the Suri family, and named for Kalyan Das Suri.
+Construction of the Kalyan Das Temple is reported to have begun around 1850 and to have been completed by about 1880.
+The temple was commissioned by a prominent Hindu family of Rawalpindi, commonly identified in contemporary sources as the Suri family, and was named after Kalyan Das Suri.

-After the 1947 Partition the temple ceased to serve a regular Hindu congregation as Rawalpindi's Hindu population largely migrated; the Evacuee Trust took custody of the property.
-Portions of the temple compound later became the site of the Government Qandeel School for the Blind (Qandeel Secondary School), an institution for visually impaired children that has operated at the site since the 1950s and was nationalised in the early 1970s.
+Following the Partition of 1947, the temple ceased to serve a regular Hindu congregation as most of Rawalpindi's Hindu population migrated to India.
+Custodianship of the property subsequently passed to the Evacuee Trust Property Board.
+Portions of the temple compound were later developed as the site of the Government Qandeel Secondary School for the Blind, an institution for visually impaired children which has operated at the site since the 1950s and was nationalised in the early 1970s.